Nechami-V/nechami-v/README.md

 **A talented and passionate software developer who loves the world of development.
 I enjoy learning new technologies and developing innovative solutions that make**
 <br>

-- 💬 Ask me about C#, Angular,and Entity Framework.
+- 💬 Ask me about Python, JavaScript, SQL, C#, Angular,and Entity Framework.
 - 📫 How to reach me: nech397@gmail.com
   <br>
   <br>